hoodaddeveloper/Ferris-Wheel/README.md

 # Ferris-Wheel
-Learning CSS Animation by Building a Ferris Wheel in www.freecodecamp.org
+Learning CSS Animation by building a Ferris Wheel in www.freecodecamp.org